-1. Slide the seat as far back as possible.
+- 1. Switch the ignition ON. - 2.
+Slide the seat as far back as possible.

-- 2. Secure the child-restraint system with the lap portion of the lap/shoulder belt.
-See the manufacturer's instructions on the child-restraint system for belt routing instructions. - 3.
-To get the retractor into the automatic locking mode, pull the shoulder belt portion of the seat belt until the entire length of the belt is out of the retractor. - 4.
+- Place the child-restraint system on the seat without putting your weight on the seat and fasten the seat belt.
+See the manufacturer's instructions on the child-restraint system for belt routing instructions. - 4.
+To get the retractor into the automatic locking mode, pull the shoulder belt portion of the seat belt until the entire length of the belt is out of the retractor. - 5.
 Push the child-restraint system firmly into the vehicle seat.
 Be sure the belt retracts as snugly as possible.
-Clicking from the retractor will be heard during retraction if the system is in automatic locking mode.
+A clicking noise from the retractor will be heard during retraction if the system is in automatic locking mode.
 If the belt does not lock the seat down tight, repeat the previous step and also this one.

 - Inspect this function before each use of the child-restraint system.
 You should not be able to pull the shoulder belt out of the retractor while the system is in the automatic locking mode.
-When you remove the child-restraint system, be sure the belt fully retracts to return the system to emergency locking mode before occupants use the seat belts. - Follow the child-restraint system manufacturer's instructions carefully.
-Depending on the type of child-restraint system, it may not employ seat belts which are in automatic locking mode. - 5.
-Make sure the front passenger air bag deactivation indicator light illuminates after installing a child-restraint system on the front passenger seat.
+When you remove the child-restraint system, be sure the belt fully retracts to return the system to emergency locking mode before occupants use the seat belts.

+- Follow the child-restraint system

+manufacturer's instructions carefully.

+Depending on the type of child-restraint

+system, it may not employ seat belts which

+are in automatic locking mode.

+- Seat your child safely in the childrestraint system and secure the child according to the instructions from the child-restraint system manufacturer.